sachinpandeygurh/mernStackChatApp/README.md

 ## Introduction

-This project is a comprehensive guide to building a real-time chat application using the MERN stack (MongoDB, Express.js, React, and Node.js) along with ZEGOCLOUD WebRTC API for real-time audio and video calls.
+This project is a real-time chat application using the MERN stack (MongoDB, Express.js, React, and Node.js) along with ZEGOCLOUD WebRTC API for real-time audio and video calls.

 ## Project Features